 1. Approval is quick and easy

 Approval for a business loan through traditional financing sometimes takes months and requires collateral and a good credit score for approval.
 An invoice factoring company bases a business’s approval on the customer’s credit score, not the business’s.
 Porter Capital can approve a business in as little as one business day.
-Many companies choose this type of financing because it’s hassle-free, convenient, and provides your business with consistent cash flow.
+Many companies choose this type of financing because it’s hassle-free, convenient, and provides your business with consistent funding to avoid cash flow problems.

 2. Fast access to capital

 When businesses grow quickly, they need to buy more inventory, hire new employees, and sometimes purchase new property.
 However, not all companies will have the working capital to support growth.
-Invoice factoring helps businesses get fast access to cash from their accounts receivable, so they take on more growth opportunities.
+Invoice factoring helps businesses access fast cash from their accounts receivable so they take on more growth opportunities.
 Ideally, a growing company will have more accounts receivable to finance and receive funding 24 hours after sending in outstanding invoices.

 3. Helps struggling businesses

 All businesses go through ups and downs.
 Sometimes the industry is in decline, or a product has a recall.
-Whatever the reason, all businesses need financial assistance during these times to survive.
+Whatever the reason, all businesses need financial assistance to maintain a steady cash flow during a crisis.
 Often, traditional banks won’t approve a business that’s taking a downturn.
-Luckily, factoring companies are more concerned with the customer’s financial status and not the business itself.
+Luckily, factoring companies are more concerned with the customer’s financial status than the business itself.
 Invoice factoring is a reliable source for businesses in the long and short term.

 4. Factoring is flexible

-Although factoring can sometimes be more expensive than traditional types of financing, the positives outweigh the negatives.
+Although the factoring process can sometimes be more expensive than traditional types of financing, the positives outweigh the negatives.
 Businesses can take advantage of vendor discounts, discounts on large inventory orders, or incomparable sale prices because they can access their capital through factoring.
-Having consistent cash flow helps a company take advantage of opportunities otherwise missed out on.
+Having a consistent cash flow margin helps a company take advantage of opportunities otherwise missed out on.

 5. Factoring helps with accounts receivable management

 A factoring company not only provides you with fast payments but also with back-office assistance with your receivables.
 A factor will help manage and administer the accounts receivables of its clients, ensuring that debtors pay on time.
-Having this assistance can help a business decrease its bad debt, improve its performance, and run a smoother operation.
+Having this assistance can help a business decrease its bad debt, improve the cash ratio, and run a smoother operation.

 6. Support Your Business Growth

 Factoring enables you to capitalize on business possibilities promptly.
-Because you are not waiting to be paid, you can finance equipment improvements, purchase materials, and supplies, and recruit new employees as soon as they are required.
-Accounts receivable financing for a small business allows you to reclaim control of your company’s development in the competitive landscape.
+Because you are not waiting to be paid, you can finance equipment improvements, purchase materials and supplies, and recruit new employees as soon as they are required.
+Factoring for a startup or small business allows you to reclaim control of your company’s development in the competitive landscape.

 7. Provide Funding for Startups

 Most small companies and startups have financial difficulties.
 Additional financing through factoring may be a good solution, enabling you to support your company by leveraging your customers’ credit.
-You may receive money fast through accounts receivable factoring of qualifying accounts at any time.
-You can be paid the same day in many instances, allowing you to devote your other time to other business obligations other than sourcing out an additional budget.
+You may receive money fast through accounts receivable, factoring in qualifying accounts at any time.
+You can be paid the same day in many instances, allowing you to devote your time to other business obligations other than sourcing an additional budget.

 8. Builds Your Credit Extension

 Bank credit lines may take a long time to create, are typically rigid, and are usually restricted by what your business can attach as security.
-When you factor in receivables with a third-party company, you receive quick service and versatile financing.
+When you choose to work with a factoring company, you receive quick service and versatile financing.